LoopKit/loopdocs/docs/loop-3/omnipod.md

 If you do not have a certificate, you can get one at any time using this row.
 Getting a certificate ahead of time is not required, but some people will feel more comfortable knowing the certificate is installed before they switch [Pod Types](#change-pod-types).

 * If your *Omnipod 5 Support* row shows a yellow warning badge, you can tap on it to request a certificate

-Obtaining a certificate is a one-time thing.
-The normal process for getting a certificate is to deactivate your Pod, switch Pod Types, select Omnipod 5 and allow the certificate process to automatically get one for you.

 * This one-time step requires internet access
 * This certificate remains available for this app on this phone, even if you delete and reinstall the app